rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 </tr>

 <tr>
-<td>Account Level</td>
+<td>Account level</td>
 <td>Situation for generic alerts per tenant</td>
 <td>The monitoring agent labels some alerts as generic.
-These alerts are grouped together and details about the individual alerts are in listed in the ticket.</td>
+These alerts are grouped together, and details about the individual alerts are listed in the ticket.</td>
 </tr>

 <tr>
-<td>Account Level</td>
+<td>Account level</td>
 <td>Situation for custom monitor alerts or monitoring device per tenant</td>
-<td>Customized monitors generate alerts based on a specific criteria.
+<td>Customized monitors generate alerts based on specific criteria.
 Alerts from these monitors are grouped together into a single situation.</td>
 </tr>

 </table>